isomerpages/moe-yiochukangpri/_e-open-house-2023/Our People/Alumni.md

 **Q: What values did you learn from YCKPS, and how have those values supported your learning in your personal life?**

 <p style="text-align:justify;">
 Iryssa: The value that really supported me is resilience.
 To me, resilience means to not give up easily.
-Even today, I always tell myself not to give up easily.
-Sometimes I felt like I wanted to give up because I was scared that I would fail my PSLE again.
-However, I just kept revising every day, and I told my mum to sign me up for tuition, so she signed me up for it.
-In the end, I managed to do well for my PSLE because I did not give up and the people around me also did not give up on me</p>
+I managed to do well for my PSLE because I did not give up and the people around me also did not give up on me. &nbsp;I will continue to carry this value with me to overcome any challenges ahead.</p>

 ---